shuttlenetwork/shuttle/README.md

 npm start
 ```
 ## Info
-We do not recommended using Replit.

-It is not our fault if you upload Shuttle to another service and your account gets banned!

 Proxies use a lot of bandwidth and are not generally allowed on free hosting platforms.
+The best option is to buy and use a vps to host or use your pc.
+The proxy requires the site to be https.